kishanlalbj/DevOps-Accelerator/README.md

 ### Under Development

-A funny web app which will (hopefully) sets up a end to end DevOps solution for a web applications.
+A funny web app which (hopefully) sets up an end to end DevOps solution for a web applications.

 The following tools are connected in the solution on its alpha release